Olloyd321/Note-Taker-Task-Manager/README.md

 ```
  *NOTES FOR SUBMISSION*
+ I still have not recieved my student dev pack for heroku (even after multiple attempts to chase down an answer),
+ I would have to pay out of pocket for heroku deployment, so I don't believe I should have points deducted if heroku deployment is a requirement.
- This challenge was the most challenging assignment of this course and therefor I had trouble completing all of the criteria
+ This challenge was the most challenging assignment of this course and therefor I had trouble completing all of the criteria.
- This submission does not in any way represent a final product
+ This submission does not in any way represent a final product.
- This will not be the only submission for this project
+ This will not be the only submission for this project.

 ```
 ## Table of Contents